2/20/2025

 speaker

-want to start back on the USLT service side.
-You mentioned a few times the claims ratio is unacceptably high at zero point nine.
-Yeah, you know, to previous answer, you said some other things are getting better, but this has been softening for a couple of quarters.
-I'd love to hear some of the investments you're making to actually improve this claims ratio going forward.
-And could you provide any other update on like on time deliveries, any other service metrics that have been a headwind on the USLT side and what you're doing to improve those?
+I want to start maybe back on the USLPL service side.
+You mentioned a few times the claims ratio is unacceptably high at 0.9.
+Yeah, yeah.
+You know, to previous answers, you said some other things are getting better, but this has been softening for a couple quarters.
+We'd love to hear some of the investments you're making to actually improve this claims ratio going forward, and could you provide any other update on, like, on-time deliveries, any other service metrics that have been a headwind on the U.S. LTO side and maybe what you're doing to improve those?

 speaker

-Yeah, so.
-You know, on the claim side, here's here's the story.
-OK, so the reason we are point nine is that we used to break so much stuff that we have a store in Richmond that was selling the stuff that we were breaking.
-But now we break less stuff so we don't have this revenue that goes against the expense.
-I mean, that that is the story right now, which to me is OK, fine.
-But at the end of the day, OK, our claim will come down back.
-Will come back down again.
-OK, in in the next quarters.
-And what we're doing about that is, again, is is working with the customer, working with the operators.
-And we know what to do is just like the story is that, well, the benefit that we had by selling all the stuff that we were breaking, I mean, that that is gone.
+Yeah.
+So, you know, on the claims side, here's the story, okay?
+So the reason we're at 0.9 is that we used to break so much stuff that we have a store in Richmond that was selling the stuff that we were breaking.
+But now we break less stuff, so we don't have this revenue. that goes against the expense.
+I mean, that is the story right now, which to me is, okay, fine.
+But at the end of the day, okay, our claim will come down back, will come back down again, okay, in the next quarters.
+And what we're doing about that is, again, is working with the customer, working with the operators, and we know what to do.
+It's just like the story is that Well, the benefit that we had by selling all the stuff that we were, you know, breaking, I mean, that is gone.
 The store is closed.
-We we don't have that anymore.
-And now we're just expensing, OK, the stuff that we're breaking now.
-OK, we're losing now.
-So, OK, fine.
-That being said, what is the plan to bring the point nine down to more acceptable level?
-So we're going back to the source and and we should do a better job on that.
-Right.
-So the guys are all sensibilized that to hate this is not acceptable.
-OK, this affects our service, affects our customer relationship.
+We don't have that anymore.
+And now we're just expensing, okay, the stuff that we're breaking now, okay, or losing now.
+So, okay, fine.
+That being said, what is the plan to bring the 0.9 down to a more acceptable level?
+So we're going back to the source.
+And we should do a better job on that, right?
+So the guys are all sensibilized that, hey, this is not acceptable, okay?
+This affects our service, affects our customer relationship.
 Nobody likes to have stuff broken.
-Nobody likes to have stuff lost.
-Right.
+Nobody likes to have stuff lost, right?
 Even if you pay for it.
-So that that is where we're going on that.
+So that is where we're going on that.
 And what was your next second question?
-I forgot
+I forgot.

 speaker

-any other update on the on time deliveries or other service that have been kind of elusive?
+Any other update on the on-time deliveries or other service metrics that have been kind of elusive?

 speaker

-Yes.
-Yes, yes, yes.
-Well, the on time delivery, we are improving.
-Absolutely.
-You know, well, we'll never be a ninety nine point nine guy.
-So the goal is to be something around a ninety eight.
-When we bought the company, we were more like a ninety ninety one, ninety two.
-And we had all the issues in the world to be at ninety ninety one, ninety two.
-Right now, we're more like a ninety five, ninety six in range.
-If you exclude everything that's going on with weather issues.
+Yes, yes, yes, yes.
+Well, the on-time delivery, we are improving, absolutely.
+You know, well, we'll never be a 99.9 guy, so the goal is to be something around a 98.
+When we bought the company, we were more like a 90, 91, 92, and we had all the excuse in the world to be at 90, 91, 92.
+Right now, we're more like a 95, 96 in range if you exclude everything that's going on with weather issues.
 So we have improved.
-We're still probably not to the level our peers are.
-OK, but we are improving.
-And I just gave the specific on miss pickup.
-I mean, our miss pickup is down 50 percent versus what it was like a year, a year or two years ago.
+We're still probably not to the level our peers are, okay, but we are improving.
+And I just gave the specific on missed pickup.
+I mean, our missed pickup is down 50% versus what it was like a year, two years ago.
 So our service is improving.
+Absolutely.

 speaker

-Absolutely.
 Got it.
-And then as a follow up, I want to ask a longer term, maybe a strategic one on the US health side.
+And then as a follow-up, I want to ask a longer-term, maybe strategic one on the U.S. LTL side.
 It's been a few years now.
-You mentioned it's been a challenging three years of owning the T4's asset.
-You know, whether we think about the ability to cut costs or add density, I guess, how much of those differences of the US versus Canada are maybe more structural than you appreciated when you bought this business, as you've learned.
-And when we think about where O'Rourke can get to, maybe 93, 95 is this year.
+You mentioned it's been a challenging three years of owning the T-Force asset.
+Whether we think about the ability to cut costs or add density, I guess how much of those differences of the U.S. versus Canada are maybe more structural than you appreciated when you bought this business, as you've learned?
+And when we think about where OR can get to, maybe 93, 95 is this year.
 But has anything changed?
-Where can this business go over time, as you better appreciate the headwinds and just the challenges of the US market?
+Where can this business go over time as you better appreciate the headwinds and just the challenges of the U.S. market?

 speaker

 You know what?
-The market in Canada is not different than the one in the US and vice versa.
-What's different is the level of issues when we bought UPS freight.
-OK, so we could never, you know, even with all the due deal that we've done, we knew that the fleet was not up to par.
+The market in Canada is not different than the one in the U.S. and vice versa.
+What's different is the level of issues when we bought UPS Freight.
+Okay?
+So we could never, you know, even with all the due deal that we've done, we knew that the fleet was... not up to par.
 We knew that the real estate was not up to par.
-But the system, the financial system, we were not aware because these were UPS's system.
-OK?
+But the system, the financial system, we were not aware because these were UPS's system, okay?
 So they were connected to the UPS environment.
 So we didn't know anything about that.
-And the tools for LTL, because the tools for package at UPS are probably fantastic because these guys, these guys do a fantastic job over there.
+And the tools for LTL, because the tools for package at UPS are probably fantastic because these guys do a fantastic job over there.
 But the tools for LTL were poor.
-OK, so this is something that is taking us way more time than we thought.
-So I've talked about the line all.
-OK, so line all.
-Now we have Optum, which is helping us big time.
-The fleet.
-Now we have Sotaris that's been implemented a year ago.
+Okay, so this is something that is taking us way more time than we thought.
+So I've talked about the Lionel.
+Okay, so Lionel, now we have Optum, which is helping us big time.
+The fleet, now we have Sataris that has been implemented a year ago.
 We had to change leadership.
 Now we have a new leadership.
-So Sotaris and the tool and the new leadership will help us reduce maintenance costs.
-Billing and master file management.
-It's been a nightmare for us.
-OK, from day one.
-Now we are implementing a software that's been used by one of our peers.
-By the end of summer, this should be done with.
-So it's it's much worse.
-OK, than we thought when we bought the company.
-OK.
-But we're going to get over it.
-I mean, we know what to do.
-OK.
-The US market is not that different than the than the Canadian market.
-The basic rule.
-OK, why are we so good and successful in Canada is because our density is second to none.
-You know, we drive in the US right now for our P&D 10 miles between each and every stop.
+So Sataris and the tool and the new leadership will help us reduce maintenance costs.
+Billing and master file management, it's been a nightmare for us. okay from day one now we are implementing a software that's been used by one of our peers by the end of summer this should be done with so it's it's much worse okay than we thought when we bought the company okay but we're going to get over it i mean we know what to do okay the u.s market is not that different than the than the canadian market the basic rule okay, why are we so good and successful in Canada is because our density is second to none.
+You know, we drive in the U.S. right now for our P&D 10 miles between each and every stop.
 This is not acceptable.
-I mean, we we drive less than five miles in Canada.
+I mean, we drive less than five miles in Canada.
 Why is that?
 Because we've educated our sales team, everybody in our Canadian operation that we want the driver to drive less miles and pick up more freight.
 That's the culture we have in Canada.
-In the US, that culture did not exist.
-OK, and we've been trying working with the sales team to understand, guys, we need more freight close to our terminal.
+In the U.S., That culture did not exist, okay?
+And we've been trying, working with the sales team to understand, guys, we need more freight close to our terminal.
 We need more freight per pickup.
-So it's it's what we call density that helps us reduce costs.
-Right.
-By doing that, OK, you're way more efficient.
-So what we're trying to do for the first three, four years, four or five years that we bought the company is trying to do it organically.
+So it's what we call density that helps us reduce costs, right?
+By doing that, okay, you're way more efficient.
+So what we're trying to do for the first three, four years, four, five years that we bought the company is, is trying to do it organically.
 And we've not been successful so far.
-The only success we have is we move the rate, the rate, but the weight per stop, the weight, the weight for shipping.
-OK, from, let's say, less than eleven hundred pounds to about twelve hundred.
+The only success we have is we moved the rate, not the rate, but the weight per stop, the weight per stop, the weight per shipment, okay, from, let's say, less than 1,100 pounds to about 1,200 pounds.
 That has been a success.
 But besides that, we have not done anything on density.
-So this is why I'm saying that down the road, OK, you try organically to improve your density.
-But at one point, and that's been the success of Canada, M&A has been the success that we encounter in Canada, both union and non-union.
-OK, is to grow a network that through M&A you build your density.
+So this is why I'm saying that down the road, okay, you try organically to improve your density, but At one point, and that's been the success of Canada, M&A has been the success that we encounter in Canada, both union and non-union, is to grow a network that through M&A, you build your density.

 speaker

 Great.
 I appreciate all the color.
-Best of luck, Glenn.
+Best of luck, Alain.
 Pleasure.

 speaker